Things to Know BEFORE Moving to Los Angeles [2019 Guide]

 Final Thoughts: Moving to Los Angeles

 Hopefully after reading this, you'll conclude that Los Angeles neither monolithic in terms of the people who live here nor the work they do.
 The landscape is not a barren, urban jungle of concrete and cars.
-In fact, this city is quite livable and downright fun and interesting.
-There are so many museums, activities, sights, sounds and foods to discover and enjoy.
+Angelinos find the city quite livable and downright fun and interesting.
+There are so many museums, activities, sights, sounds, and foods to discover and enjoy.
 Living in Los Angeles is never dull.